 Accordingly, companies have to use KPIs to identify the areas that need optimization.
-And simultaneously, identify areas or processes that show weaknesses.
+And simultaneously identify areas or processes that show weaknesses.

 #3 — Don’t Underestimate The Motivational Factor Of KPIs

 I consider KPIs as a vital instrument to motivate employees.
 A fact many companies completely underrate.
 Let me give you an example.
-You identified a specific process you want to improve.
+First, you identified a specific process you want to improve.
 Subsequently, you set up the necessary actions and KPIs to measure success.
 And let’s assume your entire staff is involved in that program.

 Now, imagine: After two weeks, you (and the entire team) can see how the KPIs are improving.
 Every day a little bit.
-The KPI literally shows that you are on the right track.
+The KPI shows that you are on the right track.
 That your cost reduction measures work.
 It shows that the effort the entire team is putting into that program is paying off.
 From my point of view, a super-essential aspect of KPIs.
 That will lead to even more dedication and motivation for the entire team.
 Please, don’t underestimate that!